Contact topology and non-equilibrium thermodynamics: Stability and interlinking

 This shows that $Q$ is a local attractor in $\Sigma$ of the flow $\{\varphi^t\}$. \Qed

 {\bf Proof of Theorem~\ref{thm-semimain}: } Perturb $\Lambda$ inside the nodal domain $W$ of $H$ by the (reversed) Reeb flow.
 Denote the obtained Legendrian by $\Lambda'$.
-We can assume that $\Lambda'$ is contained in the attracting neighborhood of $\Lambda$ built in Proposition~\ref{prop-local-atrep}.
+We can assume that $\Lambda'$ is contained in the attracting neighbourhood of $\Lambda$ built in Proposition~\ref{prop-local-atrep}.

 Choose $\delta >0$ small enough such that $\Lambda' \subset \{H > \delta\}$.
 Modify $H$ outside $\{H \geq \delta\}$ to a positive Hamiltonian $H_\delta$ bounded away from zero.
 Denote by $M_\delta$ the boundary of $\{H > \delta\} \cap W$.